Combine your old pensions, and get a cash boost of up to £3,000. Get cashback when you transfer a pension to Moneyfarm before December 2nd.

 Suppose you worry about how much a married couple needs to retire in the UK and, equally importantly, what you need to do about it?
 In that case, consider seeking the help of a professional, independent financial adviser.

-Taking no action may cost you dearly.
-If you ask, “How much does a couple need to retire 20 years down the line?” you’ll find that you’ll need to start saving as soon as possible.
+Taking no action could cost you dearly.
+If you’re asking, how much does a married couple need to retire 20 years down the line?” – you’ll find that you’ll need to start saving as soon as possible.
 But don’t forget that even the average retirement income for a couple is likely to be liable for income tax, so look at some tax-free investment options, too—tax wrappers like stocks and shares ISAs might be worth considering.

 FAQ

-Some retirement tips that can benefit married couples include contributing towards a partner’s pension (especially if one is approaching their lifetime allowance) and limiting large lump sum withdrawals from their pension funds.
-Other tips include taking advantage of inheritance tax benefits on pensions and making sure each spouse has all the information regarding their pensions.
+Some retirement tips that can benefit married couples include contributing towards a partner’s pension (especially if one is approaching their lifetime allowance), and limiting large lump sum withdrawals from pension pots.
+Other tips include taking advantage of inheritance tax benefits on pensions, and making sure each spouse has all the information regarding their pensions.

 How much does a married couple need to retire in the UK?